DataDog/heroku-buildpack-datadog/README.md

 Replace `<DATADOG_API_KEY>` with your [Datadog API key][3].

-Once complete, the Datadog Agent is started automatically when each Dyno starts.
+Once complete, the Datadog Agent is started automatically when each dyno starts.

 The Datadog Agent provides a listening port on `8125` for statsd/dogstatsd metrics and events.
 Traces are collected on port `8126`.